zrparsons/learning-agentic-development-stock-app/COMMENTARY.md

 So it did a reasonable job of this but i think i have hit my first major snag with this. on of the imports i added to fix a compilation error has been removed again which causes the compilation error again.

 I gave it the compilation error and it babbled some nonsense about the method being out of scope and simple re-ordered some code which fixed nothing.
 I guess for me this is an opportunity to play with some of the numerous ways to insert extra context into the model.

+## Update 5
+Im finding that one commit per prompt doesn't really work, the LLM needs much more hand holding than 1 or 2 prompts per operation so im moving to a an update every commit.

+this commit simply forces the LLM to not use wildcard imports and that seems to fix its issues with forgetting or hallucinating imports.